safing/web/_publications/2021-12-09-portmaster-vs-pi-hole.md

 author: safing
 custom_thumbnail_name: portmaster-pi-hole
 portmaster_plug: true
+updated: 2026-04-22
+updated_author: viktor
 summary: Both Portmaster and Pi-hole are free and open source privacy tools.
 The Portmaster has an easy set up with great privacy defaults, giving you a simple way to fully control your device, wherever you go.
-The Pi-hole on the other hand needs some initial setup; but for the skilled it is an amazing tool to control and manage your home network.
+The Pi-hole on the other hand needs some initial setup; but for the skilled it is a capable tool for managing your home network.
 ---

 ## Overview Chart